iago159/market/README.md

 # About

 This fictitious market is an application built mainly with Python and Flask framework, establishing a database (MySQL) connection.
-Attention: The application isn't complete yet
+There are more things to do in this application, feel free to do if you want, but I won't do because I have already reached my goals with this project :)

 # Technologies